giantswarm/docs/src/content/platform-overview/app-platform/index.md

 ### What is a Managed App

-A _Managed App_ is consider an app in our catalog that provides:
+A _Managed App_ is consider an app in our Giant Swarm Catalog that provides:

-1. Installing the standard helm chart

-We apply our fork of the upstream helm chart of the app through the Giant Swarm App Catalog.
-We add our sane defaults that we find generally work well for our customers and commit this back to upstream if possible.
-Note that not in all cases our defaults apply to the wider masses of upstream users.
+1. Safe and tested deployment

+We make sure the Helm chart works, either sanitizing the upstream forked applications or creating good defaults for our maintained ones.
+We have [a common way of building apps](https://github.com/giantswarm/app-build-suite) and a [testing framework](https://github.com/giantswarm/app-test-suite) which ensures the application is deployable and works as expected.
+Security and upgradability are checked too during the integration process.

 1. Monitoring

-    We make sure all pods and main components of the app are running and that the app is working right.

-    We monitor and alert on necessary metrics to ensure our SLA.
+Giant Swarm makes sure all the main components of the app are running and that the app is working right.
+At the same time, we monitor and alert on necessary metrics to ensure our SLAs.

+In case of an alert, we perform an RCA (root cause analysis) to understand if it is a Giant Swarm or customer-inflicted issue that broke the application.

+__Note__: Usually, we don’t fix bugs upstream when it involves code changes.
+That said, we try to get find a workaround again and submit a ticket to the upstream project.
+In some cases, we have fixed the bug ourselves where it’s necessary and possible for us, and provide that to the upstream project.
+This might result in running a non-upstream patch version from Giant Swarm until upstream merges our patch.
+Customers can, in general, expect the same level of service for the Managed Optional App as they get with the CoreDNS.

 1. Configurations and Plug-ins

 The customer can do unlimited configurations to the app.
 The customer can also install unlimited plugins to the app.

-    Note, however, that we only perform tests for upgrades with our default settings.
+__Note__: Giant Swarm only perform tests for upgrades with the default values, so in case you have customized configuration you need to ensure that works in a test environnement and report our support in case of problems.

 1. Upgrades

+We following the common semantic versioning (`semver`) use in Cloud Native Projects to release our apps:

 1. Patch releases: We do patch releases (For example, 2.1.1 -> 2.1.2 -> 2.1.3, and so on) automatically, add them to the change logs, and communicate the changes to the customer.
 1. Minor versions: We upgrade to minor versions, add them to the change logs, and communicate the changes to the customer.
 1. Major versions: We leave it to the customer to decide when to do a major upgrade.
 Similar to our Managed Kubernetes, we only support 1 major version back.

-    We add all changes to change logs and communicate them to the customer.
+We add all changes to change logs and communicate them to the customer weekly.

 1. Dependencies

 If the app requires secondary apps to run, we adapt the chart to run a normal deployment of the secondary app.
 We, however, do not manage nor maintain secondary apps.

-    Overall, we adapt the chart to make sure the app works with the customer’s custom configurations and plug-ins.
+__Note__: Overall, we adapt the chart to make sure the app works with the customer’s custom configurations and plug-ins.

 ### Installing your own App Catalog